stefems/rover-challenge/README.md

 ## Building a Sitter List

-We need to display the sitters on a page in order of rank.
+We need to display the sitters on a page in order of their *Overall Sitter Rank*.
 This should be easy, simply render a list of sitters.

-Each row should display one sitter with their name, photo and the average of their stay ratings.
+Each row should display one sitter with their name, photo and their *Ratings Score*.
+We want to display just their *Ratings Score*, but sort by their *Overall Sitter Rank*.
+Think of the *Ratings Score* as a publicly disclosed concept and sitter attribute, and the *Overall Sitter Rank* as Rover's marketplace "secret sauce" that should remain private.

 **NOTE**: Make sure your search sorting and listing can scale well to a large number of records.